 Updated on 18 July 2024 by: Yeo Yu Teng

-What is Glycerine | Types of Glycerine | How is it made | Uses of Glycerine | Is It Safe | Palm Oil to Refined Glycerine | Largest Glycerine Refining Unit
+What Is Glycerine | Types of Glycerine | How Is It Made | Uses of Glycerine | Is It Safe | Palm Oil to Refined Glycerine | Largest Glycerine Refining Unit

 What Is Glycerine?

-One key characteristic of glycerine is its ability to function as a humectant, meaning it attracts water from its surroundings.
-This property, due to the three hydroxyl (-OH) groups in its structure, makes glycerine an effective moisturizer and preservative.
+One of the key characteristics of glycerine is its ability to function as a humectant, meaning it attracts water from its surroundings.

 How Is Glycerine Made?

-The story of glycerine begins in 1779 [1].
 A Swedish chemist named Carl Wilhelm Scheele was heating olive oil together with another chemical containing lead when he accidentally discovered glycerine.
 He then reported his findings and the glycerine production process in 1783.
-Today, we can produce crude glycerine in three ways: hydrolysis, saponification, and transesterification.
-Crude glycerine is then distilled and bleached in distillation plants to refined glycerine.

 Hydrolysis